mholcey/mholcey/README.md

 - 👋 Hi there!
 I'm Michelle Holcey.
-I am pivoting my career as a result of the Covid Pandemic.
-I spent 25 years in the travel industry, with the most recent 2 years as a software developer (programming with Visual Basic proprietary to the company) for the automation of travel for a travel management firm.

-Fun fact that some may not realize is that travel agents acutally use many different coding languages to speak to the platform that is used for each global distribution systems (network system used to book travel).
-Sabre was my "coding language" that I used for over 20 years and also have familiarity with Apollo, Worldspan and Galileo and Amadeus.
+I am a seasoned professional with 25 years in the travel industry from government, military, leisure and corporate travel to becoming a developer for the automation of travel.
+My first programming language that I learned for my job was Visual Basic.
+Since then, I decided to learn Python, SQL and a variety of other skills.
+I have seriously been on an upskilling binge!

-Summer of 2020 ~ I decided to take some courses on Udemy, edX and Coursera to broaden my skillset and knowledge base for possible new career opportunities in the Technology field.
+Summer of 2020 ~ I completed the following courses on Udemy, edX and Coursera just to name a few:
-The following areas were of interest to me, so these are the skills that I decided to gain certiicates in, or complete modules or even just complete the course bootcmps:

 CompTIA Security + SYO-501 (Total Seminars with Mike Myers) Amazon Web Services - Certified Cloud Practitioner